 Everything we do is based upon Christian Values and we follow the Church of England's syllabus "Values for Life".
-Alongside this we merge the SEAL curriculum and have a two year rolling programme.
+Alongside this we merge the SEAL curriculum and have a two year rolling programme that has been developed with both the previous Curate in Charge Reverend Pat Gray and Hollins Green St Helens CE Primary School.
 We are exploring other diocesan recommendations for worship.